 The Maryhill Burgh Halls are located at the junction of Maryhill Road and Gairbraid Avenue, just across the road from Maryhill Library.
 The new main entrance to the complex is via the archways leading to the entrance courtyard off Gairbraid Avenue, which we share with the Glasgow Life Maryhill Leisure Centre.
-Our entrance is on the right hand side of the courtyard, accessed by the fireman gates - look for the wooden doors!
+Our entrance is on the right hand side of the courtyard, accessed by the fireman gates - look for the wooden door!

 The Maryhill Burgh Halls Trust office is now within the Halls complex itself, at room G2 and can be accessed through reception.

 You can get to the Burgh Halls in several ways...

-By Bus: Maryhill Road is well served by buses to and from the city centre; alight outside Maryhill Library, directly opposite the Burgh Halls.
+By Bus: Maryhill Road is well served by buses to and from the city centre; outside Maryhill Library, directly opposite the Burgh Halls.
 See www.travelinescotland.com for more details, bus numbers and times.

 By Train: The nearest mainline station is Maryhill, situated about 20 minutes walk (1km, 0.6 miles) north of the Halls, straight along Maryhill Road.
 For more details, see www.scotrail.co.uk.
-Hillhead and St Georges Cross Subway stations are also about 20 minutes walk to the south.
+Hillhead subway station is also about 20 minutes walk to the south.